tomtom-international/helm-charts/charts/app/README.md

   app: {}
 ```

 2. The `common` dictionary provides access to defaults applied to all manifests of specific kind across all rendered manifests.
-For example, define `pod` defaults across all `cronJobs` and `pods`:
+For example, define `pod` defaults across all `pods`:

 ```yaml
 common: